 Watch what your child watches

 Some TV shows can educate, inform and inspire.
-TV can be more effective than books for showing your child processes like how a plant grows or how to make a cake.
-Try to choose shows about things your little one is interested in like space, animals or machines.
+Encourage your child to choose shows related to their interests, or things they are learning at school, such as space, the environment or history.
+TV can be more effective than books for showing your child processes like how a plant grows or how an engine works.

 Talk about it

-Try to set screen time guidelines for your family, according to the ages of your children.
-Some parents find it helpful to have a weekday ban on TV—recording shows and saving TV time for weekends.
-Another great way to limit TV watching is to keep TVs and internet connections out of bedrooms.
-You could also try turning off the TV during meals or in the mornings (this can help make the morning routine run a bit faster too!).
+Decide what screen time guidelines will work for your family and the ages of your children.
+Some parents choose to ban TV on weekdays and save it for weekends.
+Ideally, keep TVs and other screens out of bedrooms (to promote better sleep) and turn off the TV during meals (to promote conversation).
+Having the TV off in the mornings can also help make the morning routine run a bit faster.